RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 	Notice that now you've stored the user's name in a variable, you can use it as much as you like.

-+ To test this program properly, you'll need to test it twice - once typing 'no' as your answer, and once typing 'yes'.
-You should only get a response from your chatbot `if` {.blockcontrol} you answer 'yes'.
++ To test this program properly, you'll need to test it twice - once typing `no` as your answer, and once typing `yes`.
+You should only get a response from your chatbot `if` {.blockcontrol} you answer `yes`.

-+ The trouble with your chatbot is that it doesn't give a reply if the user answers 'no'.
++ The trouble with your chatbot is that it doesn't give a reply if the user answers `no`.
 You can fix this, by changing the `if` {.blockcontrol} block to an `if/else` {.blockcontrol} block, so that your code now looks like this:

 	```blocks
 		when this sprite clicked